matter-in-motion/mm/docs/transports.md

 * __[http](https://github.com/matter-in-motion/mm-http)__
 * __[websockets](https://github.com/matter-in-motion/mm-websockets)__

-To install transport module just `npm install` it in your application folder and add transport settings into `core.transports` part.
-You can define multiple types of transport at once.
+Install transport extension as any other Matter in Motion extension:

+1. `npm i <extension>`
+2. Add extension into extensions list in your settings
+3. Add extension settings

+__You can use multiple transports at once.__